Emotional eating isn’t just about food.

-If this feels familiar, you’re not alone, and it’s something that can be understood and
+If this feels familiar, you’re not alone.
+This is something that can be understood and gently worked through.

 Challenges with eating patterns can show up in different ways: